Skip to main content

 What is tenant insurance?

 Tenant insurance (otherwise known as renters insurance, contents insurance, or apartment insurance) gives you the benefits of a homeowner's insurance policy but without coverage for the physical dwelling.
-The landlord's insurance covers the building, not yours.
+The landlord’s insurance protects the building, but not your belongings.

 Generally speaking, there are three types of coverage on a basic tenant insurance policy: liability insurance, contents insurance, and additional living expenses.
 By paying regular premiums to your provider, you'll be protected financially from all types of tenant-related emergencies.